 As you know by now, that Philips AC2887 shows you the PM2.5 concentration in real-time.
 This feature is a deal breaker as I personally am always interested in knowing in numerical terms.
 Color coded air quality indicators do give indication of air quality.
 But, its a different satisfaction in coming to know the actual PM2.5 level in ppm.
 Users of Coway Sleek Pro need to stay content with just the beautiful LED lights.

 Coway air purifiers clean the air exceedingly well.
 Thanks to the high quality TRUE HEPA filter which is even coated with anti-bacterial and anti-viral natural extract from Japanese plants.
 HEPA filters are very well capable of removing bacteria and virus from the air.
 They get pulled and trapped in the filters just the say way as dust is.
 The difference Coway filters make to this is by destroying the germs, not just trapping them.
+Whether it be the Sleek Pro or the new Airmega 150, Coway’s filter remain the same across all models.

 Philips AC2887 too has TRUE HEPA filters with foam linings to seal the filters on the frames and prevent air leakages.
 But, Philips is silent on the grade of its filters.
 If a company advertises that its HEPA filter can remove 99.97% of particles sized 0.3 microns or larger, it is possible only for H13 grade filters.
 H13 grade is high end quality with only a H14 grade filter like the one found in Sharp Air Purifier being better.